SamRutten2000/Labelbox_converter/README.md

-# Labelbox2viaData
+# Labelboxconverter
-convert Labelbox Json to VGG Image Annotator JSON for Mask RCNN
+convert Labelbox Json to VGG Image Annotator JSON for Mask RCNN, to standard coco format or to yolov5 format
-## Open main.py and change file name and label names (in order of index), then run file
+## Open converter.py and change img_shape, file name and label names (in order of index), then run file